-No two transfers are identical, but teams with technology transfer experience can feel assured of what's ahead, applying lessons learned from past transfers to their strategy for any new project.
+No two transfers are identical, but teams with technology transfer experience can use lessons learned from past transfers to form their strategy for any new project.

-Partnering with an experienced CDMO Tech Transfer team that utilizes the following best practices improves an organization's chances of success:
+Partnering with an experienced team that utilizes the following best practices improves an organization's chances of success:

 - Begin the project with a session focused on both companies' preferred ways of working. - Establish core teams with dedicated functional representatives for each subsection of the project's phases or tasks, and clarify stakeholder roles and responsibilities. - Commit to a regular meeting cadence to review project progress, escalate needs, and ensure alignment.
-The cadence should be optimized to the project's timeline and status in order to address needs proactively. - Ensure adequate resource assignment where possible for required expertise, technology, and processes. - Conduct lessons-learned sessions to gain insights from prior similar technology transfer projects. - Leverage the power of a larger network to tap into expertise that can play a more prominent role on the team until in-house expertise is developed. - Make use of additional vendor support, including on-site visits and trainings, throughout the

-- project to develop expertise in areas such as new equipment. - Ensure that the project manager is tracking any potential risks closely and keeping leadership informed should new issues arise so that the team can address them proactively.
+The cadence should be optimized to the project's timeline and status in order to address needs proactively. - Ensure adequate resource assignment where possible for required expertise, technology, and processes. - Conduct lessons-learned sessions to gain insights from prior similar technology transfer projects. - Leverage the power of a larger network to tap into expertise that can play a more prominent role on the team until in-house expertise is developed. - Leverage additional vendor support, including on-site visits and trainings, throughout the project to develop expertise in areas such as new equipment. - Ensure that the project manager is tracking closely any potential risks and keeping leadership informed should new issues arise so that the team can address them proactively.

 Once the team structure and skill sets are optimized for the project, effective, proactive group coordination and regular communication must form the backbone of the team's interactions throughout the project.

 Approaching a technology transfer in this way provides the following benefits:

-- Streamlined alignment on requirements and project strategy - Accurate timelines for critical processes - Proactive, early risk identification and mitigation strategies - The ability to function as a single, coordinated team - The opportunity to leverage deep cross-functional expertise - Consistent leadership engagement to accelerate processes and decision-making - Regulatory understanding to ensure that critical requirements are met - Coordinated transitions and efficient operational management to keep projects on time and on budget - High project visibility and proactive project management
+- Streamlined alignment on requirements and project strategy - Accurate timelines for critical processes - Early risk identification and mitigation opportunities - The ability to function as a single, coordinated team - The opportunity to leverage deep cross-functional expertise - Consistent leadership engagement to accelerate processes and decision-making - Regulatory understanding to ensure that critical requirements are met - Coordinated transitions and efficient operational management to keep projects on time and on budget a best practice is to employ ongoing practical process improvement (PPI) to identify and fix problems such as business processes or technical issues proactively or as they arise.
+Training and engaging all team members in PPI improves project planning, simplifies project logistics, reduces risks, facilitates improved transfers in the future, and enhances customer relationships.